dhananjayd1729/TBeacon/README.md

 ```
 Now you have get api's endpoints and jsonified data.

-For frontend part go from src to views folder and run index.html file.You will have a form which asks for from_date, to_date and symbol where symbol can be nifty bank and nifty 50.
+For frontend part go from src to views folder and run index.html file.You will have a form which asks for from_date, to_date and symbol where symbol can be 'NIFTY BANK' and 'NIFTY 50'.
 You will see a chart with prices on y axis and dates on x-axis.
 ```
-file:///<Your>/<Path_to>/<project_directory>/src/views/index.html
+file://<Your>/<file_Path_to>/<project_directory>/src/views/index.html
 ```